dyhes/zulip/zerver/webhooks/stripe/doc.md

    the event types you would like to be notified about, and click **Add endpoint**.

-1. [Optional] In Zulip, add a
+1. [Optional] In Aloha, add a
    [linkification filter](/help/add-a-custom-linkifier) with
    **Pattern** `(?P<id>cus_[0-9a-zA-Z]+)` and **URL format string** `https://dashboard.stripe.com/customers/%(id)s`.

-Zulip currently supports Stripe events for Charges, Customers, Discounts, Sources, Subscriptions, Files, Invoices and Invoice items.
+Aloha currently supports Stripe events for Charges, Customers, Discounts, Sources, Subscriptions, Files, Invoices and Invoice items.

 {% if 'http:' in external_uri_scheme %}